Large, fast and accurate HI intensity maps with latent overlap diffusion: Methodology

 \subsubsection{Building the 21cm temperature training map}

-To produce the 21 cm temperature map for training, we proceed as follows: we obtain the neutral hydrogen fraction, $x_{\text{HI}, i}$, and the gas particle mass, $m_{g, i} \, [M_\odot]$, for each gas particle $i$ in the hydrodynamic simulation, from which we compute the HI density at that location, $\rho_{\text{HI}, i}$, as:
+To produce the 21 cm temperature map for training, we proceed as follows: {we obtain the neutral hydrogen fraction $x_{\text{HI}, i}$} and the gas particle mass $m_{g, i} \, [M_\odot]$, for each gas particle $i$ in the hydrodynamic simulation, from which we {first compute the HI mass per particle, $M_{\text{HI}, i}$, as: } {

-where $L = 25~\text{Mpc~h}^{-1}$, $N_\text{mesh} = 256$ and $a$ is the scale factor.
-In addition, since the simulations (as detailed below) do not include self-shielding effects for star-forming particles, we manually set $x_{\text{HI}, i} = 1$ for particles with star formation rate larger than zero.
-This simple and effective prescription, also employed in the post-processing of the CAMELS simulations~\citep{villaescusa-navarro_camels_2022}, assumes that all the star-forming particles are fully self-shielded against ionizing radiation.
-As shown in \cite{villaescusa-navarro_ingredients_2018}, this assumption results in a good match to observational data sets like abundance of HI and column density distribution of Damped Lyman-$\alpha$ systems.
+} {where $X$ is the hydrogen mass fraction, which in this CAMELS simulations is set to $0.76$}.
+In addition, since the simulations (as detailed below) do not include self-shielding effects for star-forming particles, we manually set $x_{\text{HI}, i} = 1$ for particles with star formation rate larger than zero. {The reason for having a separate star formation rate parameter on top of the star particles is that in the underlying multiphase ISM model, self-shielded gas is represented as a gas element until stochastically converted to a star particle, where the conversion probability depends on the star formation timescale~\citep{Springel_2003}.} This simple and effective prescription, also employed in the post-processing of the CAMELS simulations~\citep{villaescusa-navarro_camels_2022}, assumes that all the star-forming particles are fully self-shielded against ionizing radiation.
+As shown in ~\citet{villaescusa-navarro_ingredients_2018}, this assumption results in a good match to observational data sets like abundance of HI and column density distribution of Damped Lyman-$\alpha$ systems.

-We then use the same CIC procedure described above to interpolate $\rho_{\text{HI}, i} $ to a continuous density field, $\rho_\text{HI}$.
-The 21 cm brightness temperature in the post-reionization universe is given to a good approximation by the following expression~\citep{villaescusa-navarro_ingredients_2018}:
+{We then use the same CIC procedure described above to interpolate $M_{\text{HI}, i} $ to a continuous mass field, $M_\text{HI}$, after which we divide each voxel by its volume to obtain the density field $\rho_{\text{HI}}$}.
+The 21 cm brightness temperature in the post-reionization universe is given to a good approximation by the following expression in~\citet{villaescusa-navarro_ingredients_2018}:

-where $\rho_{\text{HI}}(\textbf{x})$ is the interpolated neutral hydrogen density at a given location $\textbf{x}$, $z$ is the redshift, which for our work here is set to zero, $H(z)$ is the Hubble-Lema\^itre constant at redshift $z$ and $T_{\rm b}$ is expressed in units of mK ($h$ is the dimensionless Hubble constant).
+{where $H_0$ is the Hubble-Lema\^itre constant today, $G$ is the gravitational constant, $\rho_{\text{HI}}(\textbf{x})$ is the interpolated neutral hydrogen density at a given cell location $\textbf{x}$}, $z$ is the redshift, $H(z)$ is the Hubble function at redshift $z$, $T_{\rm b}$ is expressed in units of mK, and $H_0 = 100h$ km/s/Mpc.
+The quantity {$\rho_c = \frac{3H_0^2}{8\pi G}$ denotes the critical density of the Universe today, i.e. the density required for a spatially flat Universe.}